 Many people long to do many different things in their lifetime.
+Some even have the thought “should I train for a marathon?”
 Among athletic people, a common goal is to run a marathon.
 You’ve often seen the 26.2 sticker on the back of a marathoner’s car, and thought to yourself that maybe someday you can put one on your car too.
 However, many people have no idea where to begin to get in shape to run even half of a marathon.
 After reading this, you will hopefully be ready to start training for your very first one.

 There are several steps to complete in order to be fully prepared for a marathon.
 This includes getting yourself in shape for running in general, running long and slow distances, and recovering from your runs.